YasminAkaichi/fed-popper/README.md

 bias.pl — predicate declarations and structural limits

-You may swap any dataset into any client configuration by adjusting the DATA_PATH in the client code.
+You may change any dataset into any client configuration by adjusting the kbpath in the client code.

 # Notes